-To add flavor, the game hens are marinated in a basic brine containing apple juice, herbs and spices.
+To add flavor, the Cornish hens are marinated in a basic brine containing apple juice, herbs and spices.
 Slow smoking with apple, cherry or peach wood gives these little birds a light smoky flavor.

 Three pints water

 Two tablespoons sugar

 1 tablespoon dill weed, dry

 1 teaspoon black pepper